Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 Affordable housing.

 Not only is the cost of living low, but housing prices are affordable.
 The housing prices in El Paso are 22% lower than the national average.
-Known for its low-interest rates and great prices, the real estate market in El Paso also happens to be super competitive and is in high demand.
-Considered a seller’s market over the past few years, there seems to not be enough houses available in order to keep up with market trends.
+Known for its low-interest rates and outstanding fees, the El Paso real estate market is super competitive and in high demand.
+Considered a seller's market over the past few years, there seem to be insufficient houses available to keep up with market trends.

-As more and more people move into town from out of state, it is more than likely that future residents will find themselves in a bidding war in order to get the house of their dreams.
-As of 2021, the current average home price in El Paso is $170,000 which is far more affordable than buying a home when moving to San Francisco or moving to Los Angeles.
+As more and more people move into town from out of state, it is more than likely that future residents will find themselves in a bidding war to get the house of their dreams.
+As of 2021, the current average home price in El Paso is $170,000, which is far more affordable than buying a home when moving to San Francisco or Los Angeles.
 New homes in El Paso are selling in under 62 days on average as of this year.

 The economy is thriving.